 - Allowance Trading Scheme (LATS), which severely restricts the amount of biodegradable municipal waste that can be landfilled in the future.
 The objective of the reduction in landfill is to reduce emissions of methane.
-Methane is a powerful greenhouse gas, contributing to global warming and climate change. - CS3 If Milton Keynes Council continues to treat and dispose of waste as it is doing now, it will exceed its landfill allowances under the Landfill Trading Allowance Scheme and it will occur fines.
+Methane is a powerful greenhouse gas, contributing to global warming and climate change. - CS3 If Milton Keynes Council continues to treat and dispose of waste as it is doing now, it will exceed its landfill allowances under the Landfill Trading Allowance Scheme and it will incur fines.
 By 2020 it could be incurring fines over £8 million per year. - CS4 Not only is the Council required to contribute to reduce the amount of waste going to landfill, it also has statutory recycling, composting and recovery targets.
-Even if it were possible to recycle or compost 100% of all possible biodegradable material (paper, putrescibles/wood and textiles), we would still exceed our landfill allowances. - CS5 The Council therefore needs to provide for new facilities to significantly increase the recovery of waste, such as through reuse/recycling, composting and to provide for alternative means to disposal other than landfill, such as providing facilities for treatment (further information can be found in Appendix 3).
+Even if it were possible to recycle or compost 100% of all possible biodegradable material (paper, putrescibles/wood and textiles), we would still exceed our landfill allowances. - CS5 The Council therefore needs to provide for new facilities to significantly increase the recovery of waste, through methods such as reuse/recycling, composting and provisions for disposal other than landfill, such as facilities for treatment (further information can be found in Appendix 3).
 Failure to provide solutions and new infrastructure will result in harm to the environment, unnecessary resource depletion and significant cost to the population of Milton Keynes.